 - Visual warning on the X and S instrument cluster

 - Steering wheel vibration when drifting from the lane

-- Steering intervention if drifting into adjacent lane
+- Steering intervention if drifting into an adjacent lane

-Compared to Others: Generally good compared to others, however, the new systems on Volvo’s XC40 are rumored to provide better intervention and also more clearly alert the driver directly on the side rearview mirrors (something found on many other cars but missing from Tesla vehicles, unfortunately).
+Compared to Others: Generally good compared to others, however, systems like those on Volvo more clearly alert the driver directly on the side rearview mirrors (something found on many other cars but missing from Tesla vehicles, unfortunately).

 Collision Avoidance Assist (CAA)

 Collision Avoidance Assist (CAA) is composed of two systems designed to avoid frontal collisions:

 - Frontal Collision Warning – an audible and visual (in Model X and S instrument clusters) warning if the system detects an imminent collision